StefanWill/willscucumbertest/README.md

 * Node.js,
 * Java Development Kit.

-Alternatively you can run the **setupTestProjectGlobally.bat**-script that does the following steps for you.
+Alternatively you can run the **setupTestProjectGlobally.bat**-script that does the following steps for you after you have checked out the repository

 In order to run Protractor, you will need to first start the Selenium Server.
 Protractor includes a webdriver-manager tool that starts up your server.
 In a separate terminal tab, run the webdriver-manager update command.
 This downloads the necessary selenium server and chromedriver components.
 Then run webdriver-manager start to start up the server.